frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 ```

 {% hint style="info" %}
-If you are using Frontity using the [Embedded Mode (Experimental)](https://community.frontity.org/t/embedded-mode/1432), you do **not** normally have to set this property as your `state.source.url` will be the same as the `state.frontity.url`.
+If you are using Frontity using the [Embedded Mode](https://community.frontity.org/t/embedded-mode/1432), you do **not** normally have to set this property as your `state.source.url` will be the same as the `state.frontity.url`.
 {% endhint %}

 #### `state.source.api`